Overview of the curriculum

 Grammar and spelling â€“ all pupils in Key Stage 1 and 2 study the expectations of the grammar and spelling curriculum both within English lessons and in discrete 20 minute lessons at least twice a week.

-Religious education â€“ all pupils are a taught a discrete RE lesson each weekly which is based upon the Chelmsford Diocese Syllabus for Religious Education.
+Religious education â€“ all pupils are a taught a discrete RE lesson each week which is based upon the Chelmsford Diocese Syllabus for Religious Education and Understanding Christianity.

 Physical education â€“ all pupils have two hours of PE a week including their swimming lesson.